katjpg/uc-transfer-dashboard/README.md

 ## Description
 This project consists of an interactive Tableau dashboard providing a detailed analysis of the University of California transfer data from 2018 to 2022.
-The dashboard uncovers significant demographic and statistical trends among transfer students, revealing insights into preferred majors, originating community colleges, and more, to understand the transfer student population better.
+The dashboard uncovers significant demographic and statistical trends among transfer students, revealing insights into preferred majors, originating community colleges, and more.

 ## Data
 The data used for this dashboard is sourced from the [University of California](https://www.universityofcalifornia.edu/), encompassing various aspects like ethnicity, majors, GPA, and geographical information related to transfer students.
 The datasets are stored in `.csv` format